magento/devdocs/guides/v2.3/graphql/queries/cart.md

 A discount can be applied to the cart as a whole or to an item.

-If a cart rule does not have a label, Magento uses "Discount" as the default label.
+If a cart rule does not have a label, Magento uses `Discount` as the default label.

 The `Discount` object must contain the following attributes.